Kun-Chuan/Kun-Chuan/README.md

 ### Hi there 👋, my name is Kun-Chuan
-。Pursuing master degree in Electrical and Computer Engineering @ University of Florida 。 Interested in Digital Design
+。Pursuing master degree in Electrical and Computer Engineering @ University of Florida

+。 Interested in Digital Design

+##Skills
-Skills:  Cadence Virtuoso, C, Verilog
+。Cadence Virtuoso, C, Verilog